bokeh/bokeh/sphinx/source/docs/dev_guide/creating_pull_requests.rst

 Also, check the :ref:`additional resources available to contributors
 <contributors_guide_resources>`.

-Do's and don'ts to keep in mind when working on a pull request:
+Things to keep in mind when working on a pull request:

 * When writing code, try to match the existing coding style.
-* Try to work in smaller commits for smaller chunks of your work and add commits more frequently.
+* Try to divide your work into smaller chunks and push small, incremental commits.
-* Include new tests when adding new features.
+* Include :ref:`new tests <devguide_writing_tests>` when adding new features.
-* Include regression tests when fixing bugs.
+* Include :ref:`tests <devguide_writing_tests>` to check for regressions when
+  fixing bugs.
 * Keep the discussions focused.
 When a new or related topic comes up, it's often better to create a new issue than to sidetrack the discussion.
 * Don't submit a big pull request unannounced.
 Instead, file an issue and start a discussion about what direction to take before investing a large amount of time.
-* Never commit code that you didn't write or don't have the necessary rights to.
-  If you find code that is compatible with `Bokeh's BSD license`_ and that you think would be useful to add to this project, file an issue and start a discussion first.
+* Never commit code or documentation that you didn't write (or don't have the necessary rights to).
+If you find code or text that is compatible with `Bokeh's BSD license`_ and that you think would be useful to add to Bokeh, :ref:`file an issue <devguide_issues>` and start a discussion first.

 See the `"Pull Requests" section in BEP 1: Issues and PRs management <wiki pull requests>`_ for more information about labels and the pull request management